 We are actively striving to increase the employment, retention and development of Aboriginal and Torres Strait Islander staff.

 A review of higher education outcomes for Aboriginal and Torres Strait Islander People (2012) recommends that universities take a whole of university approach to improving outcomes for Aboriginal and Torres Strait Islander students.
 This review led to the first Aboriginal and Torres Strait Islander strategy in 2013 which saw an increase in student enrolments and student retention rates.

 Our education strategy focuses on further increasing student enrolments, completions and success rates by fostering a life cycle approach.

-Ngangk Yira Research Centre supports Murdoch’s commitment to improving Aboriginal health, wellbeing and social equity through innovative and translational research.
-This centre is the first of its kind in Australia.
+Ngangk Yira is dedicated to improving Aboriginal health, wellbeing and social equity through innovative and translational research.